erroronline1/caro/readme.md

 * data deletion in accordance to dsgvo, eg. recommend deletion after x years?
 * unittests (frontend)
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
-* fix pagebreak for form exports
-* fix record import, append only if name nor already taken

 #### records considerations
 * linked files on separate external path, input type convert to link